 1. Cookie Banner

-The Swiss DSG requires that visitors actively consent to the placement of non-essential cookies:
+The DSG requires that visitors actively consent to the setting of non-essential cookies:

-- Opt-in: Tracking or analytics cookies may only be set after explicit consent.
+- Opt-in: Tracking or analytics cookies may only be set after explicit consent has been given.

-- Transparency: Inform users which cookies are used and for what purpose.
+- Transparency: Inform users which cookies are being set and for what purpose.

-- Easy withdrawal: Users must be able to revoke their consent at any time.
+- Easy revocation: Users must be able to revoke their consent at any time.

-A complete imprint is mandatory.
+A complete legal notice is mandatory.
 It should include:

 - Contact information (email, phone)